-As a result of having double the skins, casinos also paid double the price for a license.
+As a result of having double the skins, regulated casinos in Ohio also paid double the price for a license.
 They paid $2 million over three years compared to $1 million for sports organizations.

 But it appears that Senate negotiators have heard from sports teams that want to limit everyone to one skin.